 Veganism can be a tough journey to navigate generally.
-You add in being an athlete of any kind and the complexity definitely goes up.
+You add in trying to optimise your nutrition as a vegan athlete the complexity definitely goes up.

 Whether you are a weekend warrior or an elite athlete, most people want to get the most out of their diet for both body composition and performance.